AndreaArduino/netcentric/README.md

 The user will connect via SSH to the Docker container in order to test Nginx redirects behaviour.

-The user will also be guided through the configuration of a common web browser in order to exploit the Docker container as a forward proxy.
+The user will also be guided through the configuration of Mozilla Firefox web browser in order to exploit the Docker container as a forward proxy.

 ### Requirements